 Heartland Payment Systems

 Heartland Payment Systems is a Fortune 1000 bank card payment processor.
 They faced a massive data breach back in 2008.
 The credit and debit card numbers of 130 million customers were exposed through SQL injection attacks.
 Heartland Payment Systems had to provide over $145 million in compensation and the stock price fell by 80% in the market.
 Above all the company was sued by its own shareholders, because the company hid the scope of attack for over a year and they were unprepared for a cyber-attack.

-EasyJet disclosed in May, 2019 that the information of9 million customers was breached along with 2,200 credit card records.
+EasyJet disclosed in May, 2019 that the information of 9 million customers and 2,200 credit card records were breached.
 This cyber incident of this UK airline company caused an £18 billion class-action lawsuit.
-It was filed by a passenger whose data were stolen and around £2,000 was secured for every customer of EasyJet who was affected in the case.
+It was filed by a passenger whose data were stolen and around £2,000 was secured for every EasyJet customer affected in the case.

 Another well-known airline, British Airways, was fined by the Information Commissioner’s Office (ICO) in 2018.
 They had to pay £183.4 million because they were unable to protect their customers’ data.
 Visitors to the airline’s website were redirected to a false site.
 More than 500,000 pieces of personal data, such as names, email addresses and credit card information were stolen.
 Before this case the biggest penalty for data breach had been the £500,000, imposed on Facebook.

-If you haven’t tried BitNinja yet don’t forget to registerfor the 7-day free trial!
-No credit card needed!
+If you haven't tried BitNinja yet don't forget to register for the 7-day free trial!
+No credit card is needed!